alexandergall/packet-broker-nixpkgs/README.md

 access once it is copied to the target device.
 This installer consist of a single self-extracting archive.

+**Note**: The installer also uses Nix packages to avoid dependencies on packages of the OS as much as possible.
+However, it does require the presence of the following commands for bootstrapping: `/bin/bash` and `id`, `tail`, `xz` from `PATH`.
+It also assumes, of course, that Nix is present and the Nix commands are available in `/nix/var/nix/profiles/default/bin` (this should be the case after a regular installation of Nix in multi-user mode).

-Installers for all releases can be downloaded from the [same site as the ONIE installer](http://hydra.nix.net.switch.ch/packet-broker/releases/).
+Standalone iqnstallers for all releases can be downloaded from the [same site as the ONIE installer](http://hydra.nix.net.switch.ch/packet-broker/releases/).
 The files are named `packet-broker-<gitTag>-install.sh` and are accompanied by a file with the extension `.sha256` containing the SHA256 hash for verification.
+There is one standalone installer per commit on the respective release branch.

 Once the installer has been copied to the device, execute it as root, e.g.